ibexa/documentation-developer/docs/personalization/api_reference/tracking_api.md

 ### Deletefrombasket event

 The Deletefrombasket is issued when the end user removes items from their shopping cart.
-It could signify that the user has either lost interest in the product or already purchased it elsewhere.
+It could signify that the user has lost interest in the product.
 Based on this information, recommendations presented by the store can be more accurate.

 `GET https://event.perso.ibexa.co/api/[customerid]/deletefrombasket/[userid]/[itemtypeid]/[itemid]`